 Entry Point IBCF

 For emergency (9-1-1) originations, the entry point IBCF associated with the NG9-1-1 Emergency Services Network will perform normal border control functions.
-As described in Clause 5.10.10.2 of 3GPP TS 24.229 [Ref 2], when receiving an initial SIP INVITE containing one or more SIP Identity header fields, the IBCF shall determine the caller identity to be verified by decoding the Identity header field containing a PASSporT SHAKEN JSON Web Token.
+As described in clause 5.10.10.2 of 3GPP TS 24.229 [Ref 2], when receiving an initial SIP INVITE containing one or more SIP Identity header fields, the IBCF shall determine the caller identity to be verified by decoding the Identity header field containing a PASSporT SHAKEN JSON Web Token.
 While not yet addressed in 3GPP TS 24.229 [Ref 2], the IBCF shall also determine the RPH value to be verified by decoding the Identity header associated with the signed RPH.
-The IBCF will then build and send a verificationRequest to the STI-VS, assuming the Ms reference point.
+The IBCF will then build and send a verificationRequest to the STI-VS, via the Ms reference point.
 Upon receiving a verificationResponse with a “verstatValue” parameter reflecting the verification status of the Identity header associated with calling identity, the IBCF will add this parameter to the verified identity in the SIP From header field or the SIP P-Asserted-Identity header field in the forwarded SIP request.
 If a ‘verstat’ parameter is already present in the From or P-Asserted-Identity header of the received SIP INVITE, the entry IBCF must remove it.
 The entry IBCF will also populate the ‘verstat’ value associated with the RPH in the outgoing SIP INVITE, based on the associated verstatValue returned in the verificationResponse.
 How the “verstatValue” reflecting the verification status of the Identity header associated with the signed RPH is populated in the outgoing SIP INVITE is for further study.

 As the first active SIP element in an NG9-1-1 Emergency Services Network in the path of an emergency call, the entry IBCF must add the Call Identifier, Incident Tracking Identifier, and a Resource-Priority header set to “esnet.1” (if not already present) to the SIP INVITE associated with the emergency call.
 The entry point IBCF will ensure that the Resource Priority Header is set to “esnet.1” to indicate an emergency call.
 See ATIS-0500032 [Ref 3] for further details.
-The entry IBCF forwards the SIP INVITE to the I-CSCF.
+The entry IBCF forwards the SIP INVITE to the CSCF.

 For callback calls, the entry point IBCF in the NG9-1-1 Emergency Service Network (i.e., the IBCF facing the PSAP) will perform normal border control functions, and once the message is validated, it will forward the SIP INVITE to the Transit Function.
 If the SIP INVITE received by the entry point IBCF contains a ‘verstat’ parameter in the From or P-Asserted-Identity header, the entry IBCF must remove it.
 As the first active SIP element in an NG9-1-1 Emergency Services Network in the path of a callback call, the IBCF must add a Resource-Priority header set to “esnet.0” (if not already present) to the SIP INVITE associated with the callback call.
 Based on local policy, the entry point IBCF may also add an Origination-Id header to the SIP INVITE, indicating from where the request was received.